The Lees of Happiness

-"The Lees of Happiness" is a work of short fiction by American Writer F. Scott Fitzgerald first appearing in The Chicago Tribune on December 12, 1920.
+"The Lees of Happiness" is a work of short fiction by American writer F. Scott Fitzgerald that first appeared in the Chicago Tribune on December 12, 1920.
 The story follows a young wife's eleven-year devotion to her paralyzed spouse.
 The story was first collected in Tales of the Jazz Age (1922) published by Charles Scribner's Sons.

 Plot

 "The Lees of Happiness" is written from a third-person omniscient point of view.
 The narrator first provides vignettes derived from notices in newspapers, dating to around 1900, for two of the three principal protagonists.
 Jeffery Curtain, a young man, had been a modestly talented, but obscure, novelist and short story writer: after 1908, the public record suggests he has ceased to publish.
 Around the same period, when the Gibson Girl was a feminine ideal among the American middle-class, Roxanne Milbank was a minor star in popular theatre: her photograph in a trade paper for actors depicts a young lady of uncommon beauty.

 The newspaper record reports that she retired from the stage upon her marriage to Jeffrey Curtain.
-Blissfully in love, the couple travel around the western US and Mexico for a year in an extended honeymoon.
+Blissfully in love, the couple travels around the western US and Mexico for a year in an extended honeymoon.
 They settle on a small, semi-rural estate outside of Chicago near other members of their social class.
 The marriage is idyllic.

-The couple are visited for a week by a close friend of Jeffery's, Harry Cromwell.
+The couple is visited for a week by a close friend of Jeffery's, Harry Cromwell.
 Harry is not accompanied by his wife of two years, Kitty: Jeffery suspects that his friend is having demoralizing marital difficulties, complicated by the fact that the pair have a young son.

 Though entirely ignorant of the culinary arts, Roxanne prepares a batch of biscuits from a recipe provided by the household's hired cook.
 The biscuits are a disaster, "decorative," but inedible.
 Jeffery, in an effort to salvage them, nails the hardtack in a row along the wall of the library.
 Roxanne is praised for her faux-artistry.
 Harry reflects upon Roxanne's good-natured response to her failure with his prideful wife Kitty, and is troubled by the contrast.